“Personality is the glitter that sends your little gleam across the footlights and the orchestra pit into that big black space where the audience is.”

 Predicting The Future Of A Child

-Predicting Intelligence And Who Are The Lucky Ones
+Predicting Intelligence and Personality: Who Are the Lucky Ones?

 What people are truly interested in, however, is how intelligent their child is or will be.
 With good reason because intelligence is the trait with the highest percentage and possibility of living a fulfilling and successful life.
 And as you might imagine, everyone wants to know how to accurately predict intelligence.